rokonkhan01/BlockMesh/README.md

 Go to Ubuntu. ( or any terminal where you want to run it)

-Copy and Paste this command whole command: (without "")
+Copy and Paste this command whole command : (Without "  ")

 "git clone https://github.com/username/blockmesh-setup.git && cd blockmesh-setup && chmod +x install_blockmesh.sh && ./install_blockmesh.sh"